brian-cooney/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies & Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/nikhilvijayan/) | [Blog](https://medium.com/@nkhilv/) | [Portfolio](http://www.nikhilvijayan.com)

 I'm a full-stack developer looking to work for an organisation where I can make a meaningful contribution.
 I'm a fast learner, and I'm willing and enthusiastic to learn new technologies and skills.
+I work best in an environment that fosters learning and growth in the face of change.

 I have always enjoyed making and creating things.
-I am most passionate about working on things that touches others, and improves their life even if it's in a small domain.
-A simple app I designed currently has 300+ active users, and it's that connection that gives me a lot of meaning.
+I am most passionate about working on things that interacts with the world, and improves lives even in a small way.
+A simple app I designed currently has 300+ active users, and I find that this connection is deeply satisfying.

 I have wanted to become a developer for the past 7+ years, however I wasn't able to due to certain visa restrictions.
 As soon as I became a permanent UK resident (March 2018), I decided to quit my job & have been focusing all my time & energy on becoming a better software developer.

-**Tech skills at a glance:** : JavaScript (ES6), React, Node.js, Express, Ruby on Rails, Sinatra, CSS Flexbox, CSS Grid, Git, HTML.
+**Tech skills at a glance:**:

+JavaScript (ES6), React, Node.js, Express, Ruby on Rails, Sinatra, CSS Flexbox, CSS Grid, Git, HTML.

 ## Projects